pylhc/pylhc.github.io/docs/guis/kmod/autotrim.md

 The energy value is not automatically loaded from Timber, and uses a preset value of 6500.0 GeV.
 The `AutoTrim` won't check if the Orbit and Tune feedback is on or off.

 ## Analyzing a Trim

 ### Input Tab

-This input tab is separated into two sides each for one existing beam in the LHC.
+This input tab is separated into two sides, one for each existing beam in the LHC.
-One side holds the input fields for all needed parameter in order to run the beta star analysis script.
+One side holds the input fields for all needed parameters in order to run the beta star analysis script.
-It is also possible to provide only one estimated beta star value as input by using the round optics option.
+It is also possible to provide only one estimated beta star value as input by ticking the `Use round optics` option.
 This checkbox will disable the input for the beta star in the vertical plane and uses the horizontal input for both.

-Parameter:
+Parameters:

-- **B* X [m]**: Estimated beta-star X of measurements as double value.
+- **B* X [m]**: Estimated horizontal beta-star (X) of measurements as a double.
-- **B* Y [m]**: Estimated beta-star Y of measurements as double value.
+- **B* Y [m]**: Estimated vertical beta-star (Y) of measurements as a double.
 - **Waist Shift [m]**: Estimated waist-shift as double value.

 <figure>